 - Cons: Can be frustrating when shopping for a specific item, risk of boring customers, difficult to design, can cause traffic jams if not well-regulated

 Angular floor plans use many smaller displays in the center of the store to create a dynamic shopping experience that highlights a smaller number of products.
-Table displays automatically draw customer attention, which makes this layout highly engaging and promotes interaction with all the products on the floor.
+Table displays automatically draw customer attention, promoting interaction and engagement with all the products on the floor.

 Stores with angular floor plans need substantial inventory storage space for restocking items and holding additional sizes.